What is a sanctions permit?

 How do I make an application for a sanctions permit?

-You can make an application for a sanctions permit in ASO’s portal OSAS.
-You will first need to register as a user of OSAS before preparing and submitting your application in OSAS.
+You can make an application for a sanctions permit in the Australian sanctions portal Pax.
+You will first need to register as a user of Pax before preparing and submitting your application.

 What information do I need to provide?